Vasileios20/real-estate/README.md

 Only registered users can visit the wishlist page.

-The [Wishlist Page](/documentation/features/Wishlist_Page.png) displays a list of user's list of properties added.
+The [Wishlist Page](/documentation/features/Wishlist_Page.png) displays the search bar and a list of the user's list of properties added.

 ### Profile Page